Youpinadi/react-image-placeholder/README.md

 # react-image-placeholder
-A simple placeholder component that uses some of the many placeholder sites + some funky components for the swag.
+A simple image placeholder component that uses some of the many placeholder sites + some funky components for the swag.

 Why?
 ==============